cpanag79/rfove/README.md

-# rfove - Region-based Fitting of Overlapping Ellipses and its
+# RFOVE - Region-based Fitting of Overlapping Ellipses and its
 # Application to Cells Segmentation